 Tiburcio Vasquez, an outlaw who plundered Central and Southern California for two decades, may owe his capture to a long forgotten military experiment and an Army camel driver.
 This latest installment of Unlocking History looks closer at a failed attempt by the U.S. government to settle the west with camels.
-It’s also a story about the outlaw who served as the inspiration for “Zorro.”
+It’s also a story about the outlaw who reportedly served as the inspiration for “Zorro.”

 When Tiburcio Vasquez was captured in 1874, he pleaded with others to reveal who had betrayed him.
-They refused.
+They refused to answer.
 It was the end of his long criminal career.
 The following year, he was hanged in San Jose in the state’s last public execution.